T-Almeida/tensorflow-keras-multidimensional-rnn/README.md

-# Spatial-RNN-GRU or Multidimensional RNN/GRU
+# Multidimensional Recurrent Neural Networks

 #### Note: This code is offered without any warranty and was developed as a way to learn the new version of tensorflow 2.0.
 Finally, any contributions are welcome